 are supported by JLV

-synagogues received consulting services provided by Jewish Learning Venture customized to make their educational programs more inclusive of special needs
+synagogues received consulting services provided by Jewish Learning Venture, customized to make their educational programs more inclusive of individuals with disabilities

-“As parents of a child who is easily overstimulated by sounds and a lot of activity, it means so much to me and my husband to have sensory-friendly programming to bring him to. "
+“As parents of a child who is easily over stimulated, it means so much to me and my husband to have sensory-friendly programming to bring him to."

 “You gave us so much insight into each of our personal learning and teaching styles, as well as what we can do better as an institution.
 I know we will be able to reach more students because of it!"

 “TAP has changed how I view people with disabilities immensely…and how I view people and situations as a whole."

 “The workshop made me think about the actual seder that I have and how we can better engage my son with special needs.
 I realized that we need to engage him as much as possible so he feels like he's truly a part of the seder."

 “The training gave me tools for reframing learning challenges and also concrete takeaways to use with my students.
 I will now make space and time to engage parents on through the B'nai Mitzvah process."

 “As both an agency professional and the chair of a local synagogue Inclusion committee, I have found belonging to the JLV Consortium invaluable.
 The connections I have made strengthen my work, focus my thinking, and help to bring all of us working in this arena closer together."